wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 processing function.

 The goal of the new protocol is to achieve the following during the speculation.
-First, cache lines created by different iterations should be maintained separately without messing up with each other.
+First, cache lines created by different iterations should be maintained separately and privately.
+They should be able to co-exist with each other even inside the same set of a cache.
+Second, threads should be able to enter and exit an iteration without causing the current speculation to commit or abort.
+This producer-consumer paradigm relies on this feature to allow producers to set up the iteration context first, and then consumers to finish the iteration.